dgeb/grunt-ember-templates/README.md

 Type: `boolean`
 Default: `false`

-Include this option to ensure that the compiled output will be wrapped as an AMD module.
+Include this option to ensure that the compiled output will be defined as a single AMD module with a single dependency (`ember`).
+If you'd like to output individual templates as modules, skip this option and use the `templateRegistration` option described below.

 ``` javascript
 options: {